OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_developingbehaviours.md

 That's it!
 Now you have access to the entire subscription database, allowing you to locally run SQL Queries with _IntelliSense_ that supports entity and platform properties and variables.

+### 7.6.
+Advanced: Initializing the local development environment

+To initialize the local development environment open Visual Studio Code and follow the next steps:

+- Click in the left corner new green button "`Open a Remote Window`";
+- Select "`Remote-Container: Attach to Running Container...`" option;
+- Select "`/omniaplatform_development`" container.

+A new VS Code window will open, you may now close the previous one.
+The new window is linked with the OMNIA Platform local Container, you will need to select which Behaviours to debug: `UI`, `Entity` or `Queries`.
+To do so:

+- Select "File" option in the top navigation menu;
+- Select "Open workspace";
+- To set the `.workspace` file location, replace the "`/root/`" path with "`/home/omnia/tmp/behaviours/`";
+- Keep editing the directory path, now selecting the Tenant you want to debug;
+- Select the environment directory;
+- To have access to the most recent application version select "`/Application/Source/latest/`"\* directory.
+You can also access any other version by replacing `latest` with the desired version's path.

+Select one of the folders to choose the Behaviours type to debug:

+- "`/UI`", select the "`dev.code-workspace`" file to open the UI workspace and continue reading in ["Debug User Interface Behaviours"](#7.3-debug-user-interface-behaviours);

+- "`/Server`", navigate to "`/Behaviours`" folder, select the "`dev.code-workspace`" file to open the Server workspace and continue reading in ["Debug Entity Behaviours"](#7.4-debug-entity-behaviours).

+\* NOTE: The `/latest` folder always contains the most recent version of the local Tenant's application, meaning it changes whenever you _Build & Deploy_.

-### 7.5.
+### 7.7.
 Remove OMNIA Containers from Docker

-To remove ("`uninstall`") the OMNIA Platform containers from your Docker, you simply need to run the following command:
+To remove ("_uninstall_") the OMNIA Platform containers from your Docker, you simply need to run the following command:

 ```
     docker-compose -p OmniaPlatform down --rmi all
 ```

 This will stop every running container from the `OmniaPlatform` project and then remove them all, including it's images.

+NOTE: This command doesn't remove local storage data.